Stephen2526/Structure-informed_PLM/readMe.md

 # Setup Environment
 Please check steps in __setup_env.sh__ to set up the environment.
 Some variables need to changed according to user's preference.

+# Data Availability
+Zenodo link to be added here

 # Protein Sequence-based Language Modeling

 ### Download pretrained models